nyu-systems/Entangle/README.md

 For best reproducing, we recommend using the environment we used for the experiments:

 - Ubuntu-22.04
-    - Should run on any other Linux distributions (not tested)
+    - ✅️ Linux: should run (not tested)
-    - Runs on MacOS, but significantly slower (tested)
+    - ✅️ MacOS: can run, but significantly slower (tested)
-    - Cannot run on Windows since we used some Unix-like commands, but you can run on WSL.
+    - ❌ Windows: cannot run due to usage of bash commands
+      - ✅️ WSL: can run the tool (tested)
 - Python 3.12
 - Rust supporting edition 2018